Colombian Open (squash) 2013

 The Colombian Open 2013 was the men's edition of the 2013 Colombian Open, which was a tournament of the PSA World Tour event International (Prize money : 50 000 $).
-The event took place in Bogota in Colombia from 8 to 11 August.
+The event took place in Bogotá in Colombia from 8 to 11 August.
 Peter Barker won his fourth Colombian Open trophy, beating Omar Mosaad in the final.

 Prize money and ranking points

 For 2013, the prize purse was $50,000.
 The prize money and points breakdown is as follows: